-- Double all lines.
+Double all lines.
 Rig crossing spring lines fore and aft.
 Attach lines high on pilings to allow for tidal rise or surge.
 Make sure lines will not slip off pilings.
 Inspect pilings and choose those that seem strongest, tallest, and are properly installed.
 The longer the dock lines, the better a boat will be at coping with high tides.
-It is also essential to double up on all lines and use chafe protectors at any potential chafe points.
-Cover all lines at rough points to prevent chafing. - Install fenders to protect the boat from rubbing against the pier, pilings, and other boats. - Assess the attachment of primary cleats, winches, and chocks.
-These should have substantial backing plates and adequate stainless steel bolt sizes. - Batteries should be fully charged and checked to ensure their capability to run automatic bilge pumps for the duration of the storm.
+It is also essential to double up on all lines and use chafe protectors at any

+Assess the attachment of primary cleats, winches, and chocks.
+These should have substantial

+Batteries should be fully charged and checked to ensure their capability to run automatic bilge pumps for the duration of the storm.
 Consider backup batteries.
-Cut off all devices consuming electricity except bilge pumps.
+Cut off all devices consuming

-2022 Evacuation Zones and Public Shelters
+Evacuation Zones and Public Shelters